By Mary mwendwa

 Kenya is among three countries, Ghana and Thailand in the world that were appointed and funded by the Japanese government to run parasite control centers respectively.

-photo of a round worm
+photo of a roundworm

-“I have been researching on worms since 2003 and we have mapped out areas with high burden, Nyanza, western, Riftvalley and coast , In areas around the rice fields have a lot of worm infections too .During the first year of the deworming program in schools in 2013, Narok County has the highest worms infection in school children.
+“I have been researching on worms since 2003 and we have mapped out areas with high burden, Nyanza, western, Riftvalley and coast , In areas around the rice fields have a lot of worm infections too .
+During the first year of the deworming program in schools in 2013, Narok County has the highest worms infection in school children.
 One in every five children was infected with worms.
-Round worms were most common during our tests.Vihiga , Bungoma and Kisii counties had high number of infections too with each having rates of 50 ,49 and 46 percent of infections.
+Roundworms were most common during our tests.
+Vihiga, Bungoma and Kisii counties had a high number of infections too with each having rates of 50 ,49, and 46 percent of infections.
 Hookworms, Askaris lumbricoides /round worms and and Trichuris Trichiura/Whip worms were common worms we found in stool samples that were collected.
 Out of the 180 schools that participated in the exercise had their children infected by these worms.”

 Dr.Mwandawiro confirms how worms have a cycle of reinfection and therefore after treatment the gains must be maintained.
 Children who are not part of the free primary education do not get into the mass treatment program.
 Some schools which are private have their own plans and children who are not in school may miss out due to various challenges that are experienced.

-According to Evidence Action, A non-government organization which has been mandated to implement the deworming project in public schools,6.4 million children in over 15, 000 schools in 28 counties have been treated so far.The children were provided with deworming tablets that are friendly to swallow and there has been a big improvement in school attendance afterwards.
+According to Evidence Action, A non-government organization which has been mandated to implement the deworming project in public schools,6.4 million children in over 15, 000 schools in 28 counties have been treated so far.
+The children were provided with deworming tablets that are friendly to swallow and there has been a big improvement in school attendance afterwards.

 Roundworms lead in infections among children and have serious effects on the child.
-Symptoms like ringworms on skin, pale skin, coughs, anaemia , extended abdomen poor attention in class and not sitting upright should be viewed with concern.
+Symptoms like ringworms on skin, pale skin, coughs, anaemia, extended abdomen poor attention in class and not sitting upright should be viewed with concern.

-“Deworming at household level should be taken seriously, especially in humid climates where the eggs survive well.
-Hookworms penetrate through the skin and therefore if the eggs get in contact with skin they penetrate and go straight to intestinal walls where the live and feed on body nutrients.
+“Deworming at the household level should be taken seriously, especially in humid climates where the eggs survive well.
+Hookworms penetrate through the skin and therefore if the eggs come in contact with skin they penetrate and go straight to intestinal walls where they live and feed on body nutrients.
 People should deworm as frequent as they wish so that they are free from these worms.
 One can never know when or how they can get infected but deworming regularly puts one on safe side. ”He advises.

 “The commonly used treatment drug for soil transmitted – helminths or worms is Albendazole and Praziquantel which deepens Bilhazia.However there is no formula for children under five to treat Bilhazia yet there are cases in coast which were discovered during our research.”